-To do this Use this technology Configure and secure administration communications You can separate administration traffic from application traffic in your domain by enabling the Administration Port.
+To do this Use this technology Optimize the performance of your application and maintain service level agreements.
+Work Managers configure how your application prioritizes the execution of its work.
+Based on rules you define and by monitoring actual run-time performance, WebLogic Server can optimize the performance of your application and maintain service level agreements.
+See "Using Work Managers to Optimize Scheduled Work" in Oracle Fusion Middleware Configuring Server Environments for Oracle WebLogic Server .
+Configure and secure administration communications You can separate administration traffic from application traffic in your domain by enabling the Administration Port.
 In production environments, separating the two forms of traffic ensures that critical administration operations (starting and stopping servers, changing a server's configuration, and deploying applications) do not compete with high-volume application traffic on the same network connection.
 The Administration Port only accepts communications that use SSL, and therefore secures your administrative requests.
-See Administration Port and Administrative Channel in Configuring WebLogic Server Environments .
+See "Administration Port and Administrative Channel" in Oracle Fusion Middleware Configuring Server Environments for Oracle WebLogic Server .
 Configure logging and view log files Many WebLogic Server operations generate logs of their activity.
 Each server has its own log as well as a standard HTTP access log.
 These log files can be configured and used in a variety of ways to monitor the health and activity of your servers and applications.
 By default, WebLogic Server uses the standard JDK logging APIs to filter and write the messages to log files.
-See Understanding WebLogic Logging Services in Configuring Log Files and Filtering Log Messages.
+See "Understanding WebLogic Logging Services" in Oracle Fusion Middleware Configuring Log Files and Filtering Log Messages for Oracle WebLogic Server .
 Alternatively, you can configure WebLogic Server to use the Jakarta Project Log4j APIs to distribute log messages.
 See Log4j and the Commons Logging API in Configuring Log Files and Filtering Log Messages .

-Summary of System Administration Tools and APIs
+2.2 Summary of System Administration Tools and APIs